bonlycpe/FITFAIZ-AI-Exercise/README.md

 Objective of this project
 1. To study machine learning and deep learning
-2. To study javascript and css
+2. To study html/css and flask to deployment model
 2. To make a website that can help user to improve their squat workout